 You may experience these symptoms in between gaming sessions or as you start your path to recovery.
 It’s important to remember that these symptoms are common and will subside with time.
 Avoid reverting back to playing in order to ease your discomfort.
 Relapsing is as dangerous for video game addicts as it is for those battling substance abuse.

 Overcome Your Gaming Addiction Once and For All

 Now that you have a better idea of the common signs and symptoms of gaming addiction, it’s time to step back and take an honest, objective look at your gaming habit.
-If you’re reading this, you may already suspect you have an addiction.
-These signs and symptoms may have confirmed your suspicions and opened your eyes to new possibilities.
+If you suspect you have an addiction it’s never too late to seek help.

 The good news is, there are plenty of treatment options to help those struggling with gaming addiction.
-The Mindful Gamer combines proven techniques, expert advice, and online tools and resources to help you overcome your addiction and reclaim your life.
+The Mindful Gamer combines proven techniques, expert advice, and online tools and resources into a self-help program, to help you overcome your addiction and reclaim your life.